jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

     ```

 4. Finally run the output of FastP again with EAGER.
 Note that we still need to
-   run AR still to merge but not important for re-clipping as there shouldn't
+   run AR to merge reads, but it's not important for re-clipping as there shouldn't
    be any adapters, so will put minimum adapter overlap to 11 (EAGER doesn't
    allow merging only)